Sunset Riders

-is a side-scrolling run and gun video game developed and released by Konami as an arcade video game in 1991.
-It is set in the American Old West, where the player takes control of a bounty hunter who is seeking the rewards offered for various criminals.
+is a 1991 run and gun video game developed and published by Konami for arcades.
+It is set in the American Old West, where the player(s) take control of bounty hunters who are seeking the rewards offered for various criminals.

-The coin-op version was released in two variants: a two-player version and a four-player version.
-Home console versions of Sunset Riders were released for the Mega Drive/Genesis in 1992 and for the Super Nintendo Entertainment System in 1993, to a positive reception.
-An emulated version of the arcade original was released by Hamster Corporation for the PlayStation 4 and Nintendo Switch as part of the company's Arcade Archives series.
+The arcade version was released in two variants: a two-player version and a four-player version.
+Home console versions of Sunset Riders were released for the Mega Drive/Genesis in 1992 and for the Super Nintendo Entertainment System in 1993 to a positive reception.
+An emulated version of the arcade original was released in 2020 by Hamster Corporation (a company that owned the rights to Nihon Bussan, UPL, Video System, NMK, Allumer and Athena) for the PlayStation 4 and Nintendo Switch as part of their Arcade Archives series.

 Gameplay

 The game, which is set in a fanciful version of the American Old West, revolves around four bounty hunters named Steve, Billy Cool, Bob, and Cormano Wild, who are out to claim rewards offered for eliminating the most wanted outlaws in the West.
 At the beginning of each stage, the players are shown a wanted poster for the outlaw they will face at its end.

-Sunset Riders has gameplay that is similar to both Contra and Vendetta.
+Sunset Riders has gameplay that is similar to other Konami titles such as Contra and Vendetta.
 This cooperative shooter can also be played up to two or four players simultaneously, depending on the version of the game.
 In the two-player version each player can choose which of the four bounty hunters to play as at the start of the game, while in the four-player version each character is assigned to a different control panel.
 Steve and Billy wield revolvers, Bob carries a rifle, and Cormano uses a double barrel shotgun.
 The controls consist of an eight-way joystick for moving and aiming, and two buttons for shooting and jumping.
 The player(s) can jump between higher/lower floors and slide to avoid enemy attacks.

 The objective of the game is to defeat a gang of outlaws in eight stages, with a fight against a strong boss character at the end of each.
 When two or more people are playing, the one who deals the most damage to a stage boss receives the entire bonus for defeating him.
 Five of the stages are played on foot, two on horseback, and one on a moving train.
 A bonus minigame is played after the second and fifth stages, in which the player(s) can earn additional points by shooting outlaws as they pop up.
 After all eight stages are cleared, the game restarts with increased difficulty.